 I realize the effort is real to have a home cooked meal for your family every night.
-I work with many busy families that struggle to have family meals nightly, mainly due to busy schedules, long work hours and lack of planning.
-However, dinner together doesn’t mean a 5-course meal that took hours to prepare.
-It can easily be a taco bar of everyone’s favorite topping, a chili that was put in the crockpot that morning or a roasted chicken picked up on the way home to serve with salad and pasta.
-To make the whole process easier, it does take some initial planning and teamwork.
-I have compiled my list of tips to make meal planning easier for families, consisting of a monthly meal calendar that can be repeated, making small adjustments each month.
+I work with many busy families that struggle to have family meals nightly, mainly due to busy schedules, long work hours, and lack of planning.
+However, dinner together does not mean a 5-course meal that took hours to prepare.
+It can easily be a taco bar of everyone’s favorite toppings, a chili that was put in the crockpot that morning, or a roasted chicken picked up on the way home to serve with salad and pasta.
+These easy family meals still support nutrition for children, encourage kids nutrition, and help even picky eaters try new foods.

 10 Tips to Make Meal Planning Easier